Ear2Earth User Guide

 - Owner

 The deployment date is representative of when the database was first placed and began to retrieve data.
 The latitude and longitude values represent the physical coordinates of each dataset.
-Finally, the Owner attribute represents the team or individual that created the sensor.
+Finally, the Owner attribute represents the team or individual in charge of the sensor.

 4. Interpreting Tracks